AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/pangenomics_exercises.md

 `BandageNG` also plots the "J-line" itself as a dashed red line.
 You can find which nodes these might be (typically at the start and end regions) from the *.bubble files, corresponding to the "uncalled" alleles with a "." in the final column.

-Unfortuantely, getting this approach to work for `BandageNG` now means this graph breaks the other tools like `panacus` and `odgi`.
+Unfortunately, getting this approach to work for `BandageNG` now means this graph breaks the other tools like `panacus` and `odgi`.

 ### Other visualisations of the pangenome